 The reason why it takes so many days to reach the top and descend to the bottom is because of high altitude problems, like strong wind, cold climate, and altitude sickness.
 It takes time for the human body to get adjusted to all of these, and so, the climbers take all the time that they need to finish the process.

 As beautiful and magnificent Everest Rainbow Valley sounds like, it’s equally disturbing and dreadful.
-Everest Rainbow Valley is actually a segment on the cliff of Mount Everest, which is full of dead bodies of climbers who were not able to make it back, or make it to the top.
+Mount Everest rainbow valley is actually a segment on the cliff of Mount Everest, which is full of dead bodies of climbers who were not able to make it back, or make it to the top.
 The reason why it’s called Everest Rainbow Valley is because of the different colored jackets that cover the dead bodies lying on the peak.

 Generally, the bodies of the dead don’t decompose at such a cold environment, and therefore, they land up retaining their shape.
 So, the jackets that these climbers wore before plunging to their deaths also remain intact.
 Bodies after bodies, jackets after jackets make the white greyish landscape appear colorful, thus giving Everest Rainbow Valley its name.
 Everest Rainbow Valley is also addressed by many as the Everest Graveyard, as it serves as the graveyard to all those lost bodies of those fallen climbers.